-It supports audio or video podcast, provides analytics, and an RSS feed to push your podcasts to Google podcast and iTunes.
+It supports audio files, video files, analytics, and a feed to push your podcasts to Google Podcasts and iTunes.

-Pros: A straightforward podcast hosting service that is free for monthly podcasters.
+A straightforward hosting service that is free for monthly podcast shows.
 A very affordable paid plan unlocks unlimited hosting and bandwidth.

-Cons: Interface feels a bit dated.
-No support for advanced analytics or monetization opportunities.
+The interface feels a bit dated.
+No support for advanced stats.

 As a reputed audio content and music hosting service, SoundCloud is a natural home for podcasts and a social place for podcasters as well.
 That being said, it is not a podcast-first service.
 For the free account, the user is limited to 3 hours of upload time, basic stats and only a few embed controls.

-The paid plans are $6/month for SoundCloud Pro and $12/month for SoundCloud Pro Unlimited and unlock most of the premium features including longer upload time, advanced stats and embed controls, ability to replace your tracks (episodes) and podcast distribution.
+The premium accounts start from $6/month for SoundCloud Pro to $12/month for SoundCloud Pro Unlimited and unlock most of the premium features including longer upload time, advanced stats and embed controls, ability to replace your tracks (episodes) and podcast distribution.

 One of the main features, scheduled released for your podcast episodes, is available only with the Unlimited plan.
-Podcasters can use their SoundCloud profile’s RSS feed to share their content with the podcast directories.
+Podcasters can use their SoundCloud profile’s feed to share their content with any podcast directory.

-Pros: The social aspect and the reach of SoundCloud can be an advantage for podcasters.
+The social aspect and the reach of SoundCloud can be an advantage for new podcast hosts.

-Cons: SoundCloud is not a podcast-first service, and thus does not offer the best interface or all the features that podcasters need.
+SoundCloud is one of the best for music, but it is not a podcast-first service.
+Thus, it does not have the best interface or all the features that podcasters need.

 There are several free podcast hosting sites for those who are not looking to invest in hosting.
 For those who prefer premium experience and service with their podcast hosting, there are quite a few good options.

-These services can go beyond the expectations you may have from a podcast host and give you something extra to succeed with your podcast.
-Podcasters who are serious about growing their podcasts should consider the premium services for podcast hosting.
+These podcast hosting companies provide services that can go beyond your expectations and give you special features to help you succeed with your show.
+Podcasters who are serious about growing their audience should consider the premium services for podcast hosting.

-For those who do not consider podcasting as a mere hobby, Transistor is an excellent option for hosting their podcast.
+For those who do not consider podcasting as a mere hobby, Transistor is one of the best podcast hosting options.
 Brand names like Cards Against Humanity, Laravel and VH1 host their podcasts with Transistor.
 It offers a 14-day trial for you to explore what the service offers and decide if it is something that suits your purpose.

 The Transistor service stands out for its intuitiveness.
-The interface is very user-friendly and comes with analytics and an RSS feed generator built-in.
-You can distribute your podcast on multiple platforms and directories using this feed.
+The interface is very user-friendly and comes with analytics and a feed generator built-in.
+You can share and distribute your podcast on multiple platforms and directories using this feed.

 Transistor has something for every podcaster, and we recommend the Starter plan for beginners, while the Professional plan can serve even seasoned podcasters.

-Cons: Transistor does podcast hosting very well, but does not offer add-on monetization services like ad-injection or advertiser matching.
-If you want your podcast host to offer you that, Transistor may not be the right choice for you.
+Transistor does podcast hosting very well but does not offer add-on revenue services like ad-injection or advertiser matching.
+If you expect that from your podcast host, Transistor may not be the right choice for you.

-A well-known name in the podcast hosting industry since 2005, Blubrry has hosting plans for everyone – from a beginner podcaster to podcasting networks.
-All plans offer unlimited bandwidth but have limitations on the storage space which start from 100MB for the Small ($12/month) plan and go up to 1000MB for the Extra Large plan ($80/month).
+A well-known name in the podcast hosting industry since 2005, Blubrry has premium options for everyone – from beginner podcast hosts to podcasting networks.
+All plans have unlimited bandwidth but have limitations on the storage space starting from 100MB for the Small ($12/month) plan and go up to 1000MB for the Extra Large plan ($80/month).

 The Small plan only supports audio podcasts.
-Medium plan ($20/month) and above support video podcasts as well.
-It provides validated RSS feed to add your podcast to iTunes and other directories.
-Professional analytics are available for all the paid plans.
+Medium plan ($20/month) and above allow you to upload video podcasts as well.
+It provides validated feed to add your podcast to iTunes, Google Play and other directories.
+Professional stats are available for all the paid plans.

 Blubrry leverages the WordPress platform and its own PowerPress podcasting plugin to offer a podcasting optimized website to its members.
 It is not necessary for you to use their website and you can use your own.
 If your own website is on WordPress, you can get their free PowerPress plugin as well.

-Blubrry has something for everyone, and we’d recommend taking the Starter plan as you evaluate the service.
+Blubrry has decent features for everyone, and we’d recommend starting with the Starter plan as you evaluate the service.
 If you already have a podcast and many episodes, you can move to Blubrry easily (they help you!) but you might have to move to another plan that offers more storage.

-Pros: Blubrry offers a complete podcast hosting package plans starting at $12/month and plenty of scope to grow into higher-tier plans.
-Good support for podcast growth via distribution and your podcast website.
+Blubrry offers a complete podcast hosting package plans starting at $12 per month and plenty of scope to grow into higher-tier plans.
+Good support for audience growth via distribution and your podcast website.

-Cons: No monetization option except for Professional plan.
+No monetization option except for the Professional plan.

 We would recommend podcasters who are diving head-first into podcasting to check out PodcastWebsites.
-Designed and developed by professional and prolific podcasters, this service understands the all-in approach some podcasters take and strives to make their efforts successful.
+Designed and developed by professional and prolific podcasters, this service understands the all-in approach some podcasters take and offers special features to make their efforts successful.

-The managed WordPress site would have secure hosting, plugin management, RSS feeds and an SSL certificate for your domain with daily backups for peace of mind.
-Premium plugins like Gravity Forms (for capturing emails) and Simple Podcast Press (for growing your listener base) are included in the service.
+The managed WordPress site would have secure hosting, plugin management and an SSL certificate for your domain with daily backups for peace of mind.
+Premium plugins like Gravity Forms (for capturing emails) and Simple Podcast Press (for growing your audience) are included in the service.